-The new directive increases costs and shrinks the pool of compliant suppliers for federal organizations; however, it also presents a platform by which new entrants can more quickly assume prime or subcontractor roles previously held by non-
+The new law and guidance will increase costs and shrink the pool of compliant suppliers for federal organizations; however, they also present a platform by which new entrants can more quickly assume prime or subcontractor roles previously held by non-American-made incumbents.

-American made incumbents.
 Federal agencies such as the Department of Defense (DoD) want to grow an innovative industrial base with a competitive pool of qualified vendors.
-This order will help federal organizations accelerate those goals if managed correctly.
+The new requirements will help federal organizations accelerate those goals if managed correctly.

 A&M recommends agencies take these actions to positively impact their mission:

-- Build flexibility into requirements to make room for innovation.
+- 1. Build flexibility into requirements to make room for innovation.
 Crafting requirements with flexibility will allow contractors to propose innovative building techniques that still achieve infrastructure outcomes.
 Engaging with both traditional and non-traditional businesses will create a more robust understanding of the market and available materials. - 2.
-Name a single agency to lead government-wide infrastructure materials acquisitions.
-The federal government should use its immense buying power to strategically source materials under the new rule.
+Ensure close coordination with OMB's Made in America Office.
+Created early in the Administration by Executive Order, the Build America, Buy America Act enshrined the office in statute and required it to "[m]aximize and enforce compliance with domestic preference statutes."
+This office can marshal the immense buying power of the federal government to strategically source materials under the new law.
 Doing so would blunt the impact of increased prices. - 3.
 Employ decreased shipping and intermediary costs as leverage.
 Agencies should require price transparency and use that information to negotiate better terms with regards to costs and lead time.
 While raw material and manufacturing costs will likely increase, sourcing closer to home should offset some portion of the increases.
-Procurement officials should use that knowledge in negotiations.
+Procurement officials should use that knowledge in negotiations. - 4.
+Ensure the infrastructure is in place to monitor and report progress implementing the new law and guidance.
+There are extensive reporting requirements associated with Build America, Buy America.
+Agencies should work closely with their Chief Data Officers to put in place the systems and sources of data required to meet current and emerging reporting and performance management practices.